TravisWheelerLab/nail/README.md

 ### nail seeds

-If you run `nail search --only-seed` command, nail will run MMseqs2, produces `seeds.json` file, and terminate.
+If you run `nail search --only-seed` command, nail will run MMseqs2, produce a `seeds.json` file, and terminate.
 This may be useful if you would like to experiment with different nail settings using the same seeds.

 For example: